 A peaceful sunset over Quedlinburg old town…One of the most peaceful things To do In Germany In Winter!One of the most authentic and beautiful Weihnachtsmärkte in the whole of Germany and Europe!
 Top of the list for Things To Do In Germany In Winter…Such an amazing and intact old town.
-A must visit and I talk about it more in depth here.
+A must visit for Europe in winter.

 Amazing old town…Interesting to see how the town utilized the river in the middle ages to change their fortunes and that of their city!

 One of the most inspiring Church’s I have ever been in… St Mary’s Cathedral should be on your list for sure!
 Clearly I cannot get enough of the Weihnachtsmärkte!!
 Such a highlight!
 Almost dont need any other things to do in Germany in winter!

 Fagus Factory in Alfeld is a landmark in the development of modern architecture and industrial design.
 Serving all stages of manufacture, storage and dispatch of lasts used by the shoe industry, the complex, which is still operational today.
 With its groundbreaking vast expanses of glass panels and functionalist aesthetics, the complex foreshadowed the work of the Bauhaus school and is a landmark in the development of architecture in Europe and North America.

 The former Benedictine abbey of Corvey … A little bit disappointing for me to be honest, but I have seen many many Abbey’s.
 If you haven’t then is a must, otherwise its very far out so skip it !